Did you know that some common household items that most of us use every day can contain very dangerous chemicals and toxins?

 Fortunately, these can be easily avoided by switching to glass storage containers.
-Most of our grandmothers used glass dishes so check your mother’s cupboards like I did.

 Also, never heat food in the microwave in plastic containers.

-The American Lung Association reports that some commercial air fresheners include volatile organic compounds (VOCs), which can irritate the respiratory system.
+The American Lung Association reports that some commercial air fresheners include volatile organic compounds (VOC’s), which can irritate the respiratory system.

 5. Look For Flame-Retardant-Free Furniture